center-for-threat-informed-defense/attack-flow/docs/best_practices.rst

 * Record commands, hostnames, IPs, PIDs, and usernames
 * Annotate successes and failures to capture realistic scenarios
+* Capture details down to the permissions level for techniques
 * Use STIX Note and Indicator objects to enrich the flow, examples below:
     - ``Asset names or host identifiers`` (e.g., DC01, FIN-SQL-02)
     - ``Asset roles`` (e.g., file server, HR workstation, domain controller)